ansys/pyensight/doc/source/calc_functions.rst

-Sums scalar values of each part as a constant per part or a constant per case value, where:
+Sums scalar values of each part as a constant per part or a constant per case value

+where:

-.. list-table:: Function Arguments
+.. list-table:: **Function arguments**
     :widths: 20 80

     * - plist
       - any parts

     * - scalar
-      - a scalar variable
+      - scalar variable

     * - result_type
       - "Per case" or "Per part"